1990 Australian Grand Prix

 The race was won by Brazilian driver Nelson Piquet, driving a Benetton-Ford.
-Englishman Nigel Mansell finished second in a Ferrari, with French teammate Alain Prost third.
+Briton Nigel Mansell finished second in a Ferrari, with French teammate Alain Prost third.
 The win, Piquet's second in succession, secured third place for himself in the Drivers' Championship and the same position for Benetton in the Constructors' Championship.
 Compatriot Ayrton Senna took pole position in his McLaren-Honda and led until he suffered a gearbox failure on lap 62.

 Qualifying

 Qualifying report

 Ayrton Senna took his tenth pole position of the season, and 52nd overall, in his McLaren-Honda with a time of 1:15.671, the fastest time recorded on the Adelaide street circuit to date.
 Alongside him on the front row, but over half a second slower, was his teammate Gerhard Berger.
 In his final race for Ferrari, Nigel Mansell took third, only 0.013 seconds ahead of teammate Alain Prost, followed by Jean Alesi in the Tyrrell and Riccardo Patrese in the Williams.
 The Benettons of Nelson Piquet and Roberto Moreno were seventh and eighth respectively, with Thierry Boutsen in the second Williams and Pierluigi Martini in the Minardi completing the top ten.